"Of all the human realms, the most lawless is the

 |Terrain||Grasslands and lightly forested hills|

-Culturally, Bathynia is a collection of clans.
-The Bathyns are considered, by many nations, to be a barbaric group of primitive horse warriors.
+The region known as Bathynia is home to a iron age horse culture organized into patrilineal clans.
+The Bathyns are considered, by many nations, to be a barbaric group of primitive horse warriors and bloodthirsty raiders.
 The Bathyn people are, however, a proud people with a rich culture and many traditions.

-Most Bathyns are tall, lean and healthy.
-They have tan skin and usually blue eyes.
+The Bathyns are a one of the human sub races.
+They tend to be tall, lean and long of limb.
+They are renowned for their physical stamina and speed.
+They have sun bronzed skin and eyes of blue or green.
 Both males and females wear their hair long and loose.
 It is often a mix of blonde and brown.

-Bathynia is mostly human, although some other races live in this nation and adopt the culture.
 Bathynia is a nation of semi-nomadic warriors.
-They are excellent horsemen and tend to live in makeshift shelters and tents as much as they do in their stone and wood houses.
+While they do conduct fishing and farming, they supplement this with much hunting and gathering.
+They are excellent horsemen and many tend to live in makeshift shelters, lean-tos and tents as much as they do in their stone and wood houses.
 The people of Bathynia are divided up into sixteen clans.
 Clans are extended family units and are closely knit.
 The interrelations of these clans is difficult to follow as clans divide, grow and reunite in complex patterns as the centuries pass.

 Bathynia is a wild region of rolling hills, deep river valleys, grassy highlands, thick forests and babbling brooks.
 To the north, the land gets more hilly as it rises up to meet the Thunder Peaks.
 To the east, the forests become more abundant and blend gradually into the vast expanse of the Grand Wood.
 To the west, Bathynia is bordered by the Great Western Ocean.
 Its coast is dotted with small beaches, numerous islands and towering rocky cliffs.
 The southern stretches of Bathynia flatten out into open grasslands.
 No clear political border is established here and the Bathyns often exchange small skirmishes and raids with their phellysian neighbors.